There is extra advice on money, benefits and payments due to COVID-19. Check the latest information.

 Provided you keep to the payment arrangement no further recovery action is taken.

-If you do not pay the total amount due on your summons the council will request a Liability Order at the Court hearing.
+If you do not pay the full amount due on your summons, we will request a Liability Order at the Court hearing.

 The liability order gives the Council powers to recover the outstanding debt using the methods listed below:

 - Place a charging order on your property

 After the court hearing, you will get a Notice of Liability Order advising that if you do not make an arrangement with the Council within 14 days, the debt will be passed to an Enforcement Agency for collection.
 The notice will also advise you of the additional costs that will be incurred if this happens.

 The notice also includes a questionnaire for you to complete to enable the Council to take a deduction from your wages or your Income Support/Job Seeker’s Allowance/Employment Support Allowance if applicable.